 I preferred zinc oxide tape and taping my feet meant that in all my years, I never had a single significant blister.
 Taping, along with the other strategies in this article, really do work and will make a huge difference to your training.

-If you are preparing for a selection course and don't know where to start with your training, then make sure you check out the Elite Operator 12-Week Plan.
+If you are preparing for a selection course and don't know where to start with your training, then make sure you check out the Elite Operator 8-Week Training Plan.
 This plan is designed to prepare you for selection and make sure you can ACE that testing.